broluja/ProjectTwo/readme.md

 # Introduction
-Search through movies, series, actors and directors with simple JWT based User authentication and authorisation.
-Project is made as final project on ITBootCamp, Python for web developers Course.
+Search through movies, series, actors and directors with a simple JWT based User authentication and authorisation.
+Project is made as final project on ITBootcamp, Python for web developers Course.

 # Technologies